ringcentral-tutorials/sms-2fa-php-demo/README.md

 Remember to add your app client id and client secret as well as account login credentials to the .env file.

 Open your Web browser and enter localhost:5000

+## RingCentral PHP SDK
+The SDK is available at https://github.com/ringcentral/ringcentral-php